opentripplanner/OpenTripPlanner/docs/UpdaterConfig.md

 If a vehicle should be allowed to be kept at the end of a station-based rental.

 This behaviour is useful in towns that have only a single rental station.
 Without it you would need see any results as you would have to always bring it back to the station.

+<h4 id="u_1_geofencingZones">geofencingZones</h4>

+**Since version:** `2.3` ∙ **Type:** `boolean` ∙ **Cardinality:** `Optional` ∙ **Default value:** `false`
+**Path:** /updaters/[1]

+Compute rental restrictions based on GBFS 2.2 geofencing zones.

+This feature is somewhat experimental and therefore turned off by default for the following reasons:

+- It delays start up of OTP.
+How long is dependent on the complexity of the zones.
+For example in Oslo it takes 6 seconds to compute while Portland takes 25 seconds.
+- It's easy for a malformed or unintended geofencing zone to make routing impossible.
+If you encounter such a case, please file a bug.

 <h4 id="u_1_network">network</h4>